josephnavarro/l-system-drawing/README.md

 # L-System Tree Drawing
 ## Overview
 A quick study on Lindenmayer system formal grammars, in this case used for semi-realistic tree drawing.
 Requires **[Pygame](https://www.pygame.org/news)**.
-If you are running on a slower machine, it may suffice to press RETURN while the tree is being drawn, so that you don't wait a long time for it to finish rendering.
+If you are running on a slower machine, it may suffice to press `RETURN` while the tree is being drawn (skips to finished drawing), so that you don't wait a long time for it to finish rendering.

 ## Algorithm
 The formal grammar used in this study uses the following recursive generation rules: